-Welcome to Tiger Muay Thai’s weight loss and fitness blog.
+Welcome to Phuket Fit’s weight loss and fitness blog.
 I’m your host, Aaron Rowland.
 I’m a 27-year-old writer from Los Angeles, California.
 At my heaviest weight twenty-months ago, I weighed in at 160 KGs.
-I’m here at Tiger to lose weight, improve my fitness and have the adventure of a lifetime.
+I’m here at Phuket Fit to lose weight, improve my fitness and have the adventure of a lifetime.
 I’ve been here thirteen months so far and I’m staying indefinitely.
 My favorite exercises are the bicycle crunch and the medicine ball slam.
 Barbell thrusters, suicide planks and burpees give me nightmares.

 A Long Burn Workout

 Sometimes it can be great to get a quick intense workout in; twenty to thirty minutes of non-stop pulse pounding sweatiness.
 If you’re looking for a bit of a slower burn, a long walk can also be a great workout.
 I know what you’re thinking.
 A walk?
 Does that really count as a workout?
 Absolutely!
 Back when I was at my heaviest, walking was my primary source of exercise and now that I’ve lost some weight I still love to take long walks.
 From Phuket Fit to the top of Big Buddha is a little under 10KM, which makes it 20KM round trip.
 Walking at a steady pace the entire way takes about four hours, and trust me, you’ll feel the burn when you’re finished.
 A 20 KM Buddha walk can be an excellent way to relax and distress during an intense week of fitness, while getting a great workout at the same time!